Diego Maradona 'fine' after health scare during Argentina win

 (CNN)Football legend Diego Maradona has reassured fans that he is fine after he was treated by doctors during Argentina's dramatic World Cup win over Nigeria on Tuesday.

-Maradona was an animated presence during Argentina's 2-1 victory in St Petersburg, with pictures showing the 57-year-old celebrating wildly and gesturing at supporters following Marcos Rojo's 86th-minute winner.
+Maradona was an animated presence during Argentina's 2-1 victory in St Petersburg, with pictures showing the 57-year-old celebrating wildly and directing a middle-finger salute at hecklers below following Marcos Rojo's 86th-minute winner.

 The win ensured Argentina progressed to the knockout stages of the competition.